SkillsDayCohort020125.JPG

 HB 520 offers midwifery licensure to direct-entry midwives in Georgia through flexible routes:

-• Experienced midwives who have practiced for 25 years or more
+• Experienced midwives who may not have a credential

 • Midwives who hold a license in another jurisdiction with similar requirements